Godville: Reception

-On release, Eli Hodapp, editor-in-chief of TouchArcade, said that the game "sounds a little stupid" but that "it's surprisingly amusing without needing to actually do anything at all".
-Jim Sterling, writing for Destructoid, called Godville "a fun, funny, incredibly clever little game"; he later added in GamesRadar that it was "one of the most compelling, engaging, and addictive little bits of software out there".
+On its English release, Eli Hodapp, editor-in-chief of TouchArcade, said that the game "sounds a little stupid" but that "it's surprisingly amusing without needing to actually do anything at all".
+James Stephanie Sterling, writing for Destructoid, called Godville "a fun, funny, incredibly clever little game"; she later added in GamesRadar that it was "one of the most compelling, engaging, and addictive little bits of software out there".
 In 2012, Edge Online called the game "darkly rewarding in its meaningless levelling and incessant battles even before you take into account the smart writing", and was similarly addicted to "the promises of numbers that get larger and larger over time".
 In 2014, The New York Times said the game "has a wickedly funny side, and it will light up your imagination."
 Multiple reviewers identified the game as satirizing religion, the role-playing game genre, the massively-multiplayer online game genre, and video games in general; the developers also included "internet memes and ordinary day to day things".

 Hodapp said that the original adventures the character went on were repetitive, but that the developers had implemented a number of excellent community suggestions within the first month.
 The lack of control over the hero was appealing.
 He originally thought the game was novel and didn't expect it to last, but was surprised that he was still interested in the game years later, and likens checking the game to checking his email or Twitter feed.
 GamePro identified typos in the content, likely due to the developers not speaking English natively, but that community suggestions continued to help improve the game.
 Bogost was unimpressed with the monetization and the use of god powers to influence the game, and was disappointed that the god could interact at all, but suggested that some interaction was necessary for Godville to be a game rather than a reading work.

 NDTV compared the game favorably to Godus, another video game in the genre.
 Due to the idle game genre's "ease of access", Godville is cited as one game providing for "a variety of player preferences".
 Reviewers approved of the game on mobile platforms, including iPod Touch, iPhone, Apple Watch, and Android.
 It was also included in Mashable's "11 Facebook Games You're Embarrassed to Admit You Play" list.